andyatkinson/andyatkinson.github.io/_posts/2021-05-12-jwt-jwk-jwks.md

 - `kty` (RSA)
 - `kid` (key identifier, "alias" for the key)
 - `n`: the modulus for a pem file
-- `e`: the exponone for a pem file
+- `e`: the exponent for a pem file

 #### What are they used for?